ncksllvn/portfolio/va.gov-front-end-build/readme.md

 <details><summary>Improvements to overall deployment times</summary>

 The improvement was very evident in the Jenkins job for front-build deployments.
-The GraphQL upgrade is reflected in the `Build` starting on February 15th.
+The GraphQL upgrade is reflected in the `Build` column starting on February 15th.

 ![screenshot of Jenkins dashboard showing build times drop from upwards of 15 minutes to about 2 minutes](./files/jenkins-content-build.png)